zhangsgithub04/quizeanalysis/README.md

-# Quantum Computing Knowledge Gap Diagnostic Tool
+# Knowledge Gap Diagnostic Tool

-A React application that presents annotated multiple-choice questions on quantum computing to diagnose specific knowledge gaps and provide targeted learning recommendations.
+A universal React application that diagnoses knowledge gaps across any subject area using annotated multiple-choice questions and AI-powered personalized feedback.
+Includes sample question sets for Quantum Computing, Category Theory, and Blockchain Technology.

 ## Features

-- **Customizable Question Sets**: Upload your own JSON question files or use the default quantum computing quiz
+- **Multi-Subject Platform**: Built-in support for Quantum Computing, Category Theory, and Blockchain Technology
-- **Multi-Subject Support**: Designed for any subject area - instructors can create questions for their specific needs
+- **Universal Framework**: Designed for any subject area - instructors can create questions for their specific needs
+- **Subject Selection**: Choose from predefined subjects or upload custom question sets
 - **AI-Powered Analysis**: Uses OpenAI GPT-4 to provide personalized diagnosis and feedback
 - **Annotated Options**: Each answer option is annotated with the specific concept it tests
 - **Knowledge Gap Analysis**: Identifies specific misconceptions and knowledge gaps based on incorrect answers